SavvasDeepakKayidapuram/documentation/content/en/tracing/setup_overview/setup/php.md

 ## Troubleshooting an application crash

-In the unusual event of an application crash caused by the PHP tracer, typically because of a segmentation fault, the best thing to do is obtain a core dump and contact Datadog support.
+In the unusual event of an application crash caused by the PHP tracer, typically because of a segmentation fault, the best thing to do is obtain a valgrind trace or core dump and contact Datadog support.

 ### Obtaining a core dump